ku-sldg/verified-tpm12/index.md

 ## Team

-Verified TPM is run by [System-Level Design Group](http://ku-sldg.github.io) in The Information and Telecommunication Technology Center at The University of Kansas.
+Verified TPM is run by the [System-Level Design Group](http://ku-sldg.github.io) in The Information and Telecommunication Technology Center at The University of Kansas.